panchomb/ie-exercise-3/modules/operations-management/solution/README.md

 | [`product`](#parameter-product) | string | The product of the deployed solution.
 For Microsoft published gallery solution it should be `OMSGallery` and the target solution resource product will be composed as `OMSGallery/{name}`.
 For third party solution, it can be anything.
 This is case sensitive. |
 | [`publisher`](#parameter-publisher) | string | The publisher name of the deployed solution.
 For Microsoft published gallery solution, it is `Microsoft`. |

-### Parameter: `logAnalyticsWorkspaceName`

-Name of the Log Analytics workspace where the solution will be deployed/enabled.

-- Required: Yes
-- Type: string

-### Parameter: `name`

-Name of the solution.
-For Microsoft published gallery solution the target solution resource name will be composed as `{name}({logAnalyticsWorkspaceName})`.

-- Required: Yes
-- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
 - Type: bool
 - Default: `True`